West Croydon, South Australia: History

 West Croydon transformed from mostly farmland into a suburb in 1925 when the Shillabeer family sold a large portion of East View Farm (established in 1840).
 In 1944 the Shillabeer farm homestead was purchased by the state government and became the Croydon Technical High School, which later changed name to Croydon High School.
 Adelaide Secondary School of English moved to the site in 1998.

 The first Allenby Gardens Post Office was renamed West Croydon on 1 March 1945 and closed in 1971.

 The O–I Adelaide Manufacturing plant located on the far western boundary of West Croydon started manufacturing glass in 1914.
 The plant continues to produce wine bottles to this day and is set up to service the wine industry in South Australia.
 It is the major wine bottle producer and supplier to Barossa, McLaren Vale Vale, and the Hunter Valley.

 Geography and transport

 West Croydon is serviced by Torrens Road to the north and Port Road to the south, with Rosetta Street connecting the two roads and running approximately through the middle of the suburb.

 The suburb is well-serviced by Adelaide Metro public transport with trains to the City of Adelaide and Outer Harbor/Grange departing from West Croydon Train Station and various bus routes on both Torrens Road and Port Road.

 Politics

 Local government

-West Croydon is part of Hindmarsh Ward in the City of Charles Sturt local government area, being represented by councillors Paul Alexandrides and Alice Campbell.
+West Croydon is part of Hindmarsh Ward in the City of Charles Sturt local government area, being represented by councillors Katriona Kinsella and Alice Campbell.